avaneev/prvhash/README.md

 period's exponent increases by message's entropy in bits, approximately.
 The maximal PRNG period's `2^N` exponent is hard to approximate exactly, but in most tests it was equal to at least system's size in bits, minus the number of hash words in the system.
-If additional parallel elements are used, their size should not be counted in the system size.

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing